 Before hitting the road, enjoy lunch at Bags Sports Pub or Millersburg Brewery in charming downtown Millersburg.
 On warm days, stop in to Miller's Creamery for homemade ice cream that's worth every calorie—the perfect dessert before your journey begins.

-End your ride at Baltic Mill Winery, housed in an historic mill building where you can sample wines along the river.
+Baltic Mill Winery, housed in an historic mill building where you can sample wines along the river.